satindersingh472/foodie/foodie.md

 ### `PATCH`

-Modify an existing menu item if you have a valid token.
+Modify an existing menu item if you have a valid token and menu_id.
 Note that the token is sent as a header.

 **Required Headers:**